devsecopsbiz/cookbook/README.md

 Costs are a concern of everyone, developers, product owners and operations.
 They come together in Azure DevOps, so why not show these insights there?

-[*Azure Cost Insights*](https://marketplace.visualstudio.com/items?itemName=keesschollaart.AzureCostInsights) is a widget that you can put on your Azure DevOps Dashboard.
+[*Azure Cost Insights*](https://marketplace.visualstudio.com/items?itemName=keesschollaart.AzureCostInsights) is a widget that you can put on your Azure DevOps Dashboard..

 This widget is built with the belief that cost insights need to be scoped to your spendings.